Tips to Reduce Food Waste

 The below recipes can help to make the best use of your leftovers and create tasty meals and snacks.
 Let’s tuck in!

-Bread Pudding
+Bread and Butter Pudding

-This simple bake is lovely with a cuppa or have it for dessert instead, with custard or ice cream.
+This simple bake is lovely with a cuppa, or have it for dessert instead, with custard or ice cream.

-To contact MABS, you can find your local office here, call the MABS Helpline on 0818 07 2000, Monday to Friday, from 9am to 8pm, or on WhatsApp 086 035 3141.
+To contact MABS, you can find your local office here, call the MABS Helpline on 0818 07 2000, Monday to Friday, from 9am to 8pm.